ziadasem/Customize-Linux-Image/CH02 all about toolchains/Toolchain/README.md

 ziad@ziadpc:~/Customize Linux Image/CH02 all about toolchains/Toolchain/code samples$ arm-cortex_a8-linux-gnueabihf-gcc libtest/source/program2.c -fPIC -c -o libtest/output/program2.pio
 ```

-2. **Compile the object files to single shared library with the option -shared and make the output ends with .so**
+2. **Compile the object files to a single shared library with the option -shared and make the output end with .so**
 ```bash
 ziad@ziadpc:~/Customize Linux Image/CH02 all about toolchains/Toolchain/code samples$ arm-cortex_a8-linux-gnueabihf-gcc -shared -o libtest/output/libtest.so libtest/output/*.pio
 ```